 - Being courageous enough to let our staff set their own salaries.

 And I mean that – they get to decide how much we should pay them to turn up to work for us!
-I implemented this in my accounting practice in 1990 after read Ricardo Semlar’s book Maverick (with a right of veto since I wasn’t THAT courageous).
-The outcome surpassed my expectations.
-Everybody acted responsibly and there were no outrageous claims except from one person who resigned when I would not agree to the salary she wanted.
+I implemented this in my accounting practice in 1990 after reading Ricardo Semlar’s book Maverick (although our practice did put in a right of veto since we weren’t THAT courageous).
+The outcome surpassed our expectations.
+Everybody acted responsibly and there were no outrageous claims except from one person who resigned when we would not agree to the salary she wanted.

 Paddi Lund, a dentist also GUARANTEED that his patients would not feel any pain during his treatments!
 Now, THAT is a courageous act from a dentist!
 He wrote a book called Building the Happiness Centred Business where he outlined how he pivoted his business from being a boring dentist to operating a “dental patisserie”.
 This was another success story.